Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 - If true, jump to "body" block.
 - If false, jump to "exit" block.
 - Body block jumps back to header.

+These rules might seem abstract at first.
+To solidify your understanding, here's a complete implementation that transforms AST nodes into basic blocks:

+#example-reference(
+  "control_flow",
+  "cfg_builder.rs",
+  "cfg_builder",
+  [
+    Implementation of CFG construction from IMP AST.
+    Shows how to translate assignments, conditionals, and loops into basic blocks with proper control flow edges.
+  ],
+)

 #figure(
   caption: [CFG for a simple loop `while x < 10 { x = x + 1 }`.
 Nodes are basic blocks containing instructions.
 Edges represent control flow.],